 Does that mean no one buys the knock-off?
 Certainly not.
 They may both be enjoying wonderful sales of their products.
 But if I had to guess, at that margin, it's Smart Water that's enjoying greater profitability.
 And isn't that what marketing SHOULD be all about anyway - improving profit?

-So what's the takeaway from the "Brain Games" segment and then my water experience at the convenience store?
+So what's the takeaway from the "Brain Games" segment and my water experience at the convenience store?
 It's about as simple as it gets.
 Advertise.
 Publicize.
 Sponsor.
 Promote.
 Market.
 Get in front of people, people!
-After all, familiarity breeds trust and trust is the cornerstone of a valuable brand.
+After all, familiarity breeds trust, and trust is the cornerstone of a valuable brand.